Experience a sustainable summer holiday in Switzerland - Discover Valais

 Our best tips come from our own experiences.
 Under a bright afternoon sun, we took the first steps of the Nendaz Trekking.
 Normally a 3 to 4 day trek through the mountains where you sleep in secluded wooden cabins where you are given food and drink in addition to a comfortable place to sleep.

 We ourselves did a two-day version of the trip.
 Heavy on the legs but so good for clearing your head.
 During the trekking, it sometimes seems like you are alone in the world.
-The areas you encounter along the way are covered with beautiful flowers and here and there you will encounter a natural source of water.
+The areas you encounter along the way are covered with beautiful flowers and once in a while you will encounter a natural source of water.
 Ideal for a quick refreshment.

 This trek is intense (you hike at about 2300 meters) but very rewarding.
 After each climb you will discover another beautiful landscape.
 The tour is also sufficiently varied and sleeping in the cabins completes the whole experience.
 If you like hiking, mountain landscapes and on top of that have an excellent condition, we can only recommend this hike.